Flea and worming protocol

 These biting and sucking pests can be picked up from the environment or other animals.
 There's a myriad of treatments available, and navigating through the options to find what's best for your pet can be difficult.
 Do chat to one of our staff and gain expert advice.
 For example, there is a tablet available for dogs which we find offers excellent control against fleas and ticks for 3 months- find out how to combine this with wormers or tick treatments to ensure efficacy and safety at all times.

 This parasite infects adult dogs, and is becoming a serious treat in our region following spread from mainland Europe.
 The adult worm lives in the heart and blood vessels supplying the lungs, and can cause a range of problems.
 As well as respiratory distress and coughing, lungworm can interfere with the clotting of the blood, causing bleeding problems which can be very serious, sometimes fatal.
 A simple blood test to diagnose the infection is available at the surgery.
 The lungworm parasite is carried through slugs and snails- either your inquisitive pet eating these when chewing grass or drinking from puddles, or even spread through snail slime which accumulates outside on water bowls or toys.
-Talk to us about protection for your dog.

 Did you know your pet could be at risk from picking up a parasite every day, in everyday life?